Reinborn/text2csg/README.md

 | `csg_dataset.zip` | A symbolic CSG dataset containing structured geometry programs in XML format.
 These are parsed into tokens and used as ground-truth for training the CSG decoder. |
 | `text2csg_content.zip` | A collection of natural language descriptions paired with CSG models, useful for training the text-conditioned generation pipeline. |

+## 📚 Code Attribution

+The text-conditioned generation component in this project builds upon the open-source [Text2CAD](https://github.com/yining043/text2cad) repository.
+Relevant modules were adapted and extended to support symbolic CSG representations.
+All core CSG modeling logic, token supervision, and structural attention mechanisms were independently implemented.